Date Functions

 OutputDate

 DefinitionThe <date_format> argument describes how the <date_string> field is arranged.
 Because of the variety of ways the string field can be ordered, the <date_format> must match exactly.
-For a full explanation, see Convert a Field to a Date Field(Link opens in a new window).
+For a full explanation and formatting details, see Convert a Field to a Date Field(Link opens in a new window).

 Example